mgallon235/pga_liv/README.md

 # PGA_LIV Text Mining Project

-This repository contains a text mining project focused on analyzing and predicting outcomes in professional golf events, particularly PGA and LIV tournaments.
+This repository contains a text mining project focused on analyzing and predicting the sentiment from golf players press conferences at different events, particularly PGA and LIV tournaments.
 The project involves data scraping, preprocessing, and analysis using various Python tools and libraries.

 ## Table of Contents
 - [Project Overview](#project-overview)